 Like all faculty in the Liberal Studies department, I treat the advisement of students as an extension of my teaching.
 Helping students to understand the curriculum, develop career paths, and pick appropriate courses is directly linked to helping students understand how disciplines work.
 Part of my job as a faculty member is to help students succeed through quality advisement, so a large part of my time is dedicated to ensuring that our many Liberal Studies majors get the information and advisement they need to be successful and to graduate in a timely fashion.

 I have engaged in a number of projects focused on revising and updating curriculum since coming to CSULA in 2001.
 Working with my colleagues in the Liberal Studies department and across campus, I have spearheaded three major revisions of the Liberal Studies curriculum that have improved student retention and time to graduation while strengthening the core of the major.
 I participated in the campus-wide conversation on general education reform and attended national conferences and regional workshops focused on improving general education for our campus.
 I have also participated in two funded campus initiatives to improve collaboration between humanities and STEM fields.

-In addition to my current position as Chair of Liberal Studies, I am the faculty director of EagleCon, CSULA's annual convention dedicated to diversity in comics and science fiction sponsored by the Art Directors Guild and the Costume Designers Guild.
-I am also served for six months as Interim Associate Dean for the College of Arts and Letters and two years as Special Assistant to the Dean of Arts and Letters working on project management, promotion, and community alliances.
+In addition to my current position as Chair of Liberal Studies, I am the faculty director of Eagle-Con, Cal State LA's annual convention dedicated to diversity in fantasy and science fiction across media sponsored by the Art Directors Guild.
+I also served for six months as Interim Associate Dean for the College of Arts and Letters and two years as Special Assistant to the Dean of Arts and Letters working on project management, promotion, and community alliances.